State Department Budget Cuts Deeply into Caribbean Programs

 So far, I understand the Caribbean diplomatic corps has increased its presence on Capitol Hill, which is something I have been pushing for a long time.
 I know of seasoned Caribbean diplomats, such as Ambassador Anton Edmunds of St. Lucia, who understand the legislative process and Congressional dynamics who are leading the way.
 Others are stepping up as well.
 Recently, Rep. Yvette D. Clarke (D-NY) and other co-chairs of the Congressional Caribbean Caucus reached out to the Caribbean diplomatic corps, inviting them to a meeting on Capitol Hill to urge their increased presence in the Halls of Congress to advocate for the Caribbean.

 A week ago, the Minister of Foreign Affairs & Foreign Trade of Jamaica, the Hon.
-Kamina Johnson-Smith visited with Rep. Eliot Engel (D-NY), who, as the Ranking Member of the House Foreign Affairs Committee, has been leading the charge for the Caribbean on a number of issues related to U.S.-Caribbean relations.
-Congressman Engel is co-author of the United States-Caribbean Strategic Engagement Act of 2016 which sets the stage for Diaspora engagement in the policy-making process.
-His office has been working persistently to restore funding for Caribbean assistance programs and for CBSI.
+Kamina Johnson-Smith visited with Rep. Eliot Engel (D-NY), who, as the Ranking Member of the House Foreign Affairs Committee, was leading the charge for the Caribbean on a number of issues related to U.S.-Caribbean relations.
+Congressman Engel co-authored the United States-Caribbean Strategic Engagement Act of 2016 which sets the stage for Diaspora engagement in the policy-making process.
+His office worked persistently to restore funding for Caribbean assistance programs and for CBSI.
 I am also aware of the tireless work of Ms. Sally Yearwood, Executive Director of Caribbean-Central American Action, in her advocacy for the Caribbean on Capitol Hill.

 The Caribbean Diaspora community in the United States has a major role in seeking to restore and maintain funding for USAID programs and the CBSI.
 With a proper understanding of what’s at stake and the urgency for action, members of the Caribbean Diaspora must, without hesitation call or write (email) their Senators and Representatives and urge them to support funding for the Caribbean.
 The Caribbean diplomatic corps and the Diaspora, working in tandem, must emphasize the mutual security interests of the CBSI to the U.S. and the Caribbean.